mabasic/mariobasic-blog/README.md

 - [x] Mailchimp; GDPR compliant
 - [x] RSS feed
 - [ ] Write "welcome back" post with updates from when the blog closed down.
-- [ ] Write post for "Novela" theme installation and configuration instruction.
+- [x] Write post for "Novela" theme installation and configuration instruction.
 - [ ] Footer link to main website, privacy notice and rss feed.
+Waiting for Gatsby.

 ## Development